mdeguzis/RetroRig/README.md

 Pre-requisites:

-You will need git and dialog to run the installer:
+You will need git,figlet and dialog to run the installer:

-    sudo apt-get install dialog git
+    sudo apt-get install dialog git figlet

 RetroRig will try to install them for you (for instance, if you download the zip archive), but if you experience any issues starting the script,enusre they exist with the CLI commands 'which dialog'